Thomas K. Kaulukukui, Jr.

 In 1995, he was appointed by Governor Benjamin Cayetano to be an Oahu Commissioner on the Hawaiian Homes Commission, a position he held for nearly four years.
 He also served as a board member of the March of Dimes (prevention of birth defects); Pacific Islanders in Communication (film-making by Pacific Islanders); Family Treatment Center (adolescent mental health); Winners at Work (vocational education for the disabled); Pacific American Foundation (Pacific Islander leadership); Advisory Committee for Minority Veterans (Veterans Administration); and Vietnam Veterans Leadership Program (Veterans Affairs).

 In 1998, he was appointed a Trustee of the Lili’uokalani Trust, which was formed by Hawaii’s last queen, to care for orphan and destitute Hawaiian children.
-Since 2002, he has served as Chairman of the Board and Managing Trustee of the Trust.
+He served as Chairman of the Board from 2002 through 2017.

 He is a capable orator, as well as an active teacher of leadership who has given and continues to give numerous leadership speeches, seminars, and other presentations.
 He stresses maximizing personal potential through the application of ancient and traditional leadership principles and practices, and their relevance to modern leadership.

 A seeker of knowledge, he has studied many disciplines and activities in his quest to achieve a balanced, harmonious and productive life.
 This includes reading; studying Hawaiian culture and language; leadership development; philosophy; writing short stories, essays, and poetry; oratory; woodworking; and tinkering with and collecting vintage cars and guitars.
 He is currently challenging himself by studying Hawaiian slack-key guitar, a unique form of finger-picking guitar-playing.

 He is a long-time student and teacher of martial arts, having attained the rank of third-degree black belt in Tae Kwon Do, seventh Dan in Aikido, and the teaching rank of olohe in the Hawaiian martial art of Lua.

 He has lived in Hawai'i, the Midwest, the southern U.S., and Southeast Asia.
 He has traveled through most of the United States, some of Canada, Japan, Germany, Sweden, some islands of the South Pacific, including Samoa, Tahiti, Aotearoa (New Zealand) and the Marquesas Islands.
 Rapa Nui (Easter Island) beckons.